 We make it extremely clear in our pre-arrival information that we expect the apartments to be left in a clean and tidy condition.
 Now there are some groups in particular who are prone to leaving properties in a mess.

 Charge Wedding Groups & New Years Guests a (very) large deposit

-I have had terrible experiences after New Year’s Eve Guest stays and also after her pre-wedding guests days when they’ll be flowers, suit carriers, and all sorts of other unusual things left in the property.
+I have had terrible experiences after New Year’s Eve Guest stays and also after pre-wedding guests stay when they’ll be flowers, suit carriers, and all sorts of other unusual things left on the property.

 People like direction.
 Certainly much more than no direction.
 Be direct – it will have no impact on your reviews.